 Once you have qualified, received and activated your credit card, it is when the challenge of managing it begins.
 Managing a credit card requires proper strategy and discipline.
 There are cases where an individual uses a credit card too often that they forget their actual capacity to pay.
 This will lead them to a case where it would be hard for them to pay off all the debt that has been accumulated from all the purchases and payments.

-Having a credit card carries responsibilities.
+Having an ocbc credit card carries responsibilities.
 Like any debt, responsible management needs to be taken into account when you have a credit card on hand.

 - Pay your total amount due or overpay more than the minimum amount due.

 Once you have made a purchase or payment using your credit card, you should have the mindset of getting the entire amount paid once the due date for the credit card statement has arrived.
 It is not advisable for you to rollover your credit unless what you have purchased is a large amount and the intention of the credit card is to serve creating an installment plan.
 Pay the total amount due.
 If it greatly affects your income, pay the minimum amount due but make sure that there is overpayment to lessen the principal.

 - Pay your dues on time and regularly.